Born: 1st June 1874, Ipswich.

 Probate to Alexandra Alice Marina Benham – widow.

-Charles is also remembered on the war memorial at Hove Library, East Sussex and Ipswich School war memorial.
+Charles is also remembered on the war memorial at Hove Library, East Sussex and on the Chapel war memorial at Ipswich School.

 Extracts of minutes from Hova Ecclesia Lodge 1466 courtesy of Secretary John Blackman: